-Are you ready to meet a dog that could be your newest family member?
-Read on for 18 of the friendliest dog breeds that love saying hi, getting pets, and giving kisses.
+If you're ready to meet the dog that could be your newest family member, you'll want to read on for 18 of the friendliest dog breeds.
+Warning: lots of love ahead.

 - Best service dog breeds: Which canines excel at caring for humans?